dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/boolean_math.rst

 Mode
    :And: True if both inputs are true.
    :Or: True if either or both inputs are true.
-   :Not: True if both inputs are false.
+   :Not: True if the input is false.

 Output